Recap of Supernatural Season 7, Episode 19

-- Call Back: Dean's line towards the end of the episode about how "everything has an end" stems from his day filling in for Death in the episode "Appointment in Samarra", where he learned to respect the natural order of life and death.
+- Call Back: Dean's line towards the end of the episode about how "everything has an end" stems from his day filling in for Death in the episode "Appointment in Samarra" (S06, E11), where he learned to respect the natural order of life and death.

-- Character Development: Where Dean has previously resorted to resurrection and seances in past seasons, in this one he speaks to both Jo and Bobby's spirits about the natural order of things after death, likely due to learning just how such imbalances can hurt others last season when making his deal with Death.
+- Character Development: Where Dean has previously resorted to resurrection and sťances in past seasons, in this one he speaks to Bobby's spirit about the natural order of things after death, likely due to learning just how such imbalances can hurt others last season when making his deal with Death.

 - Dramatic Irony: Bobby tells Dean and Sam they didn't "know" Annie as well as he did.
 They did, actually, and they share an awkward look.

 - Ethical Slut/Really Gets Around: Annie, apparently, who had slept with Bobby, Dean, and Sam at different times.

 - Fate Worse than Death: Bobby and Annie discover that, after time, ghosts develop a kind of Alzheimer's and eventually disintegrate into nothing.
 Loudly.

 - Haunted House: The Van Ness house.

 - Insistent Terminology: Victoria was a "fancy lady", not a "hooker".